 Ahh Ocho Rios!
 Whenever I think about it, memories of school trips as well as family vacations come to mind.
 Getting up early at around 5:30a.m just so we can get an early start.
 The best part of the trip is the drive there.
 As children we’d play games, listen music, be loud and lively with our friends.
 It was the best time of my life.
-But I was always eager to get to the beach.
-You see, my love affair with the ocean began at a beach in Ocho Rios.
+You see, my love affair with the ocean began at the beautiful beaches in Ocho Rios.

 Ocho Rios or “Ochi” as the locals call it, is a port town located in the parish of St Ann on the north coast of the island.
 What once was a fishing village has become a hotspot for tourists and ships from cruise ships to cargo.
 Ocho Rios is popular for it’s scuba diving and other water sports as well as pristine beaches.
 With so many to choose from, I’ve compiled a list of some of the best beautiful beaches in Ocho Rios.